of-the-stars/dotfiles/README.md

 First, clone the repo into your home directory.

 Second, navigate into the directory and run `./rebuild.sh`.
-Thiss will build up the whole configuration 100% automatically and on its own.
+This will build up the whole configuration 100% automatically and on its own.